Prevent Email Going Into Spam Folders

 - If you send both promotional mail and transactional mail relating to your organization, we recommend separating mail by purpose as much as possible.
 You can do this by using separate email addresses for each purpose, or sending mail from different domains.

 - You can run your email through a series of checks by using the IsNotSpam email checker.
-You'll be able to view a report that will let you know how SpamAssassin (a popular spam filter) assesses your email, and if your SPF and DKIM record is setup correctly.
+You'll be able to view a report that will let you know how SpamAssassin (a popular spam filter) assesses your email.

 - Don't send emails from a brand new domain name.
 The domain name used in your 'From' email address should ideally already have a good email sending history, and be older than just a few months.
 This also applies to domain names used in the links contained within your emails.